humbertovarona/fakenewsDetector_trainer/README.md

 >> `enable_gpu`: A boolean flag that determines whether GPU (Graphics Processing Unit) training will be enabled if available.
 If True, training is performed on the GPU; otherwise, it's done on the CPU.
 It is set to False by default.
 >>
 >> `verbose`: A boolean flag that controls the verbosity during training and evaluation.
 If True, progress messages are displayed; if False, no messages are shown.
 It is set to True by default.
+>
+> Returns:
+>
+>> `loss`: This is a scalar value representing the loss (typically binary cross-entropy or another loss function) calculated during the evaluation of the model on the test data.
+The loss measures how well the model's predictions match the true labels, and a lower loss indicates better performance.
+>>
+>> `accuracy`: This is a scalar value representing the accuracy of the model on the test data.
+It is a measure of the proportion of correctly classified instances in the test dataset.
+It is typically expressed as a percentage, where higher values indicate better model performance.

+# Function parameters: build_simplemodel, build_robustmodel, and build_ultrarobustmodel

+> Input arguments:
+>
+>> `max_words`: An integer that represents the maximum number of words in the vocabulary or the size of the input word embedding.
+This parameter determines the input dimension of the embedding layer.
+>>
+>> `max_sequence_length`: An integer that represents the maximum sequence length or the maximum number of time steps for input sequences.
+This parameter specifies the input length of the sequences to be processed by the model.
+>
+> Returns:
+>
+>> `model`: A Keras model that is constructed according to the provided specifications.
+The model consists of an embedding layer with max_words input dimension, followed by an LSTM layer with 128 units, and a final dense layer with a sigmoid activation function.
+The model is compiled using the Adam optimizer and binary cross-entropy loss, with accuracy as a metric.

 # Model architecture